By Treven Pyles

 During the last century, shipyard workers were responsible for building and maintaining vessels designed for civilian and military use, ranging from aircraft carriers to luxury liners.
 They were craftsmen and tradesmen, the majority of whom were heavily exposed to asbestos, as they had to perform jobs such as painting, electrical work, welding, plumbing, insulating and repairing.
 Between 1920 and 1980, asbestos was deemed a crucial building material in the shipbuilding industry, as it had numerous convenient properties such as durability, resistance to fire and electricity and extraordinary strength.
 Furthermore, it was also widely available and cheap to purchase.
 The states with the largest number of shipyard workers were California, New York, Washington and Massachusetts.
 According to estimates, over 2.5 million shipyard workers were exposed to asbestos on the job during the last century.
 Nowadays, former shipyard workers can recover the financial compensation they deserve for the diseases they came to struggle with as a consequence of occupational asbestos exposure with the assistance of a specialized attorney.

-However, people who were in charge of building the ships were the occupational group at the highest risk of exposure, as they would usually work as the following, all of which jobs that involved handling a lot of asbestos:
+However, people building the ships were the occupational group at the highest risk of exposure, as they would usually work as the following, all of which jobs that involved handling a lot of asbestos:

 By 1932, approximately 197 million pounds of asbestos was being used by shipyards every year.
 Alarmingly, the number increased to 633 million pounds 5 years later.
 In 1939, the government deemed asbestos a critical material and began stockpiling it.
 Over 4.5 million men and women worked in shipyards throughout the country during World War II, as the demand for military vessels such as battleships, aircraft carriers, submarines, cruisers and destroyers was extremely high.
 It is worthy of note that in 1943, 1 in 500 shipyard workers was in charge of installing asbestos insulation, one of the most dangerous tasks when it comes to exposure.
 People who worked in shipyards between World War II and the Vietnam War were the most heavily exposed to asbestos, as that period of time was the heyday of asbestos use.